Natalie von Milde: Life

 Milde gave lectures on topical women's issues from 1880 onwards.
 In 1888, she joined the Deutschen Frauenverein Reform, which was founded by Hedwig Kettler in Weimar in the same year.
 In 1900, she became the first chairperson of the Frauenbildung-Frauenstudium association in Weimar.
 She founded a Reading Room for Women in 1902 with the support of Princess Pauline of Saxe-Weimar-Eisenach.
 Milde was a friend of Helene Böhlau, the Stuttgart court librarian Wilhelm Hemsen (1829-1885), Marie von Ebner-Eschenbach and Marie von Bülow, among others.
 Her literary work deals with issues of women's emancipation such as legal equality of men and women and equal opportunities in education and work.

-Books from her collection are now in the Herzogin-Anna-Amalia-Bibliothek.
+Books from her collection are held in the Herzogin-Anna-Amalia-Bibliothek.

 Milde died in Weimar short of her 56th birthday.